stella8890lee-crypto/petstellation/src/content/blog/dog-separation-anxiety.md

   </a>
 </p>

+10-Day Step-by-Step Behavior Tracker is also included.
 Print it out, one page is a day's training content, and you can record the training results in the tracking form, which is very convenient.

 If your dog’s separation anxiety does not improve with these methods, consult a certified veterinary behaviorist immediately to prevent escalation into self-harming or aggressive behavior.